tnicolaysen-aqua/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     {% block app_actions_override %}
     {% endblock %}

-2. Write a bit of JavaScript to initialize the map using the JavaScript closure pattern for organization.
-Create a method called ``init_map`` in :file:`public/js/leaflet_map.js` with the following contents:
+2. Create a file in the :file:`public/js/` directory called :file:`leaflet_map.js`.
+Insert this block of JavaScript into the file you just created.
+This has a method called ``init_map`` which will initialize the map using the JavaScript closure pattern for better organinization.

 .. code-block:: javascript